sgoldenlab/simba/docs/installation.md

 2) If you do **not** want to use TensorFlow through SimBA on your local machine, and instead have DeepLabCut/DeepPoseKit/SLEAP installed elsewhere, please install SimBA from the **SimBA_no_TF** branch.
 This does not require a GPU, or local installations of DeepLabCut, DeepPoseKit, or SLEAP.
 Please see full instructions below.
 This non-TF version of SimBA includes **all functionalities** of SimBAxTF, except for the ability to generate pose-estimation models through the SimBA GUI. **Pose-estmation model results can still be imported and analysed**.

+3) If you are on a Linux machine (or Mac or Windows PC), or you just want to work with a far speedier (and buggier!!) version of SimBA then run the  **SimBAxTF-dev** version.
+This version is the same as the SimBAxTF, but contains the latest and the greatest tools (most undocumented, as yet) for explainable and interpretable supervised models for behavioral neuroscience.

 # Requirements
 1. [Python 3.6](https://www.python.org/downloads/release/python-360/)  **<-- VALIDATED WITH 3.6.0**
 2. [Git](https://git-scm.com/downloads)